Thomasjkeel/jsmetrics/docs/index.rst

 Metrics & Algorithms
 --------------------
 See `all metrics`_ for specifications of each 'Complete' or 'In progress' metric and algorithm.
-For progress on their completion see `Status`_.
+For progress on their completion see `status`_.

 .. table::